antoniogarrote/json-ld-macros/README.md

 A collection of functions are already available for transformations:

 - 'f:valueof': selects the value of function argument in the context object and returns it.
+- 'f:defaultvalue': sets a default value if the current value in the function application chain is null
 - 'f:select': selects the value of the function argument in the input object and returns it.
 - 'f:prefix': adds a prefix passed as the function argument and add it to the input object before returning it.
 - 'f:urlencode': Performs URL encoding into the input object.
 The function argument is ignored.
 - 'f:apply': Accepts a string of JavaScript code as the function argument, evaluates it and applies the resulting function to the input object.
 Evaluation is scoped with the input object using code like: (new Function('with(this) { return '+functionArgumentTexT+';}')).call(inputObject)

+## Null properties and function application exception

+One main problem when applying transformations with null properties.
+Some object in the input data may have optional values, or the application of a function may return an unexpected null value.
+The library can react to this events in two different ways depending of the value of the 'behaviour' property.
+If the 'behaviour' property is set to the value 'loose', exceptions in the application of function chains will be catched and a null value will be returned as the result of the function chain application.
+Additionally, after transforming a node, properties with null values will be removed, including the '@id' property.

+If the value of the 'behaviour' property is set to 'strict', exceptions will not be catched and final values of the transformations will be returned including null values.

 ## Function declarations